 But, other choices are out there.
-Boston Orthotics and Prosthetics recently launched their Boston 3D Brace in August 2018.
-Like the proven Rigo Cheneau Brace, The Boston 3D Brace is fabricated in CAD from a scan of the patient.
+Boston Orthotics and Prosthetics recently launched its Boston 3D Brace in August 2018.
+Like the proven Rigo Cheneau Brace, the Boston 3D Brace is fabricated in CAD from a scan of the patient.
 And, scoliosis-specific physical therapy is included in the treatment protocol.
-Be sure to look at the effectiveness of the Boston 3D brace as it is relatively new product.
+Be sure to look at the effectiveness of the Boston 3D brace as it is a relatively new product.

 The traditional Boston Brace originated in the 1970s and is widely used in the United States.
 They offer several pre-fabricated modules that will fit most patients; custom orders are also available.
-The Boston Brace employs a cylinder-shaped brace with strategically placed pads to areas that need corrective force.
-A downside is that the cylinder-shape prohibits expansion areas where needed, such as the rib cage.
+The Boston Brace employs a cylinder shape with strategically placed pads to areas that need corrective force.
+A downside is that this cylinder-shaped brace prohibits expansion areas where needed, such as the rib cage.
 And, while there are several sizing options, they are not fabricated specifically for individual patients according to each patient’s specific body and curvature.

 The Wilmington Brace provides another customized brace option.
 This design involves making a cast of the patient’s torso.
 The brace tightly hugs the body and allows for strategic pressure to be placed where needed.
 Like the traditional Boston Brace, the Wilmington Brace lacks expansion areas or other open areas.

 The Milwaukee Brace dates to the 1940s and scoliosis patients using this brace have experienced varied success levels.
 This cumbersome brace includes a contoured pelvic girdle extending upward to an occipital pad in the back and a throat and chin piece at the front; it includes additional pads, straps, and accessories.
 In light of its cumbersome and unattractive design, it is rarely used today.

 The Providence Brace and the Charleston Brace offer options for nighttime bracing.
 However, their use is limited to patients with more minor spinal deviations.